- If SDK is used, signature is not required. Currently, Java, PHP, and C# SDKs have been provided.

 Follow the following rules to construct the string for signature calculation using the Canonicalized Query String constructed in the previous step:

 Here, HTTPMethod is the HTTP method used for request submission, for example, GET or POST.

-percentEncode (“/“) is the encoded value for the character “/“ according to the URL encoding rules described in Section 1.b, namely
+percentEncode (“/“) is the encoded value for the character “/“ according to the URL encoding rules, namely

-percentEncode (CanonicalizedQueryString) is the encoded string of the Canonicalized Query String constructed in Step 1, produced by following the URL encoding rules described in Section 1.b.
+percentEncode (CanonicalizedQueryString) is the encoded string of the Canonicalized Query String constructed in step 1, produced by the URL encoding rules.

-Add the obtained signature value to the request parameters as the Signature parameter and the request signing process is completed.
+- Add the obtained signature value to the request parameters as the Signature parameter.
+The request signing process is completed.

 The request URL is: http://dm.aliyuncs.com/.

 The parameters are:

 Suppose the AccessKeyId is